krugerleo/krugerleo/README.md

 - 🎓 **Computer Science** graduate from UFPR
 - 💼 Experience with **Java, Python (Flask), PHP (Laravel), Node.js, and Vue.js**
 - 📊 Worked with **Oracle, MySQL, and PostgreSQL databases**
-- 🛠️ Familiar with **messaging systems, design patterns (Strategy, Repository, Singleton), and CI/CD using Jenkins**
+- 🛠️ Familiar with **messaging systems, design patterns, Agile and CI/CD using Jenkins**
 - 📜 Strong advocate for **documentation and process optimization**

 ## 🔥 What I'm Working On